JTGamber89/nfl_elo_ratings/welcome_page.md

 The tabs to the right allow a user to visualize the Elo rating trace of an NFL team or QB throughout the balance of a particular season or their lifetime in the league.
 The main plots in each tab allow the user to zoom in or out, or pan across the plot to get a more precise look at a subset of the data if they desire.
 The plots also have rollover interactivity, showing pop-up stats if the user mouses over a particular game.
 Enjoy!

+**Note:** Teams are listed as their present-day incarnation.
+Therefore, all Houston Oilers records are listed under the Tennessee Titans team name, all St. Louis Cardinals records are listed under the Arizona Cardinals name, and so on.
+In addition, team names reflect the most up-to-date team naming available in the R Programming Language package *teamcolors*.
+Therefore, the Washington Football Team is listed under the name Washington Redskins, and the Las Vegas Raiders are listed under the team name Oakland Raiders.
+I have contacted the developer of this package about updating the team database and am awaiting a response.